-Some users will use Microsoft Word’s Mail Merge feature instead of the basic Access Label report where data from an Access database can support other Office applications.
+Some users will use Microsoft Word’s Mail Merge feature instead of the basic Access Label report where data from an Microsoft access database can support other Office applications.

-If you are going to take advantage of the ‘one-stop’ solution, then keeping it all within the Access database environment makes sense and therefore the Label report option will be your way forward.
+If you are going to take advantage of the ‘one-stop’ solution, then keeping it all within the Microsoft access database environment makes sense and therefore the Label report option will be your way forward.

 There are three ways to produce such a report: